-A great way to start this project with kids is to begin with simple mark-making.
-To get a feel for the brushes and ink, make some lines, squiggles and dots.
-Play around with using different pressures and arm movements.
-It’s a wonderful way to loosen up, relax and just get to know the tools.
+As we spent an afternoon with this activity, I thought I’d share a few tips we learned along the way.
+We found that a good way to start this project was to begin with a bit of free mark-making.
+Get a feel for the brushes and ink, make some lines, squiggles, and dots.
+Play around with the use of different pressures and arm movements.
+It’s a wonderful way to loosen up, relax and just get to know the tools!

-Once you’ve gotten a feel for the brushes, you can move on to creating letters.
-The Met’s website has a downloadable/printable photo of the English alphabet characters that Xu Bing created.
-This can be used as a reference, or kids can just experiment with making letters in their own style.
+Once you feel comfortable with the brushes and ink, you can move on to creating letters.
+The Met’s website has a downloadable/printable photo of the English alphabet characters that Xu Bing created that you can use as a reference.

-After practicing individual letters, move on to creating words, then sentences, in the traditional style of character writing.
+After practicing individual letters, move on to creating words, then sentences, in one of the traditional styles of character writing.
 This means creating words within a square shape that will be read left to right, top to bottom and outside to inside, largest letter to smallest letter.
-Sentences are formed by making a column of words, writing and reading from top to bottom.
+Sentences are formed by making a column of words, writing, and reading from top to bottom.
 Making variations on letters and words is part of the fun – as well as trying to figure out.

 Once your kids have formed some words and sentences, you can exchange them and try reading each other’s work – kind of like cracking a code!

-Traditional Chinese calligraphy is done on a beautifully textured rice paper – we didn’t have any, but wanted to make some special paper for our messages.
-We opted for an “aged” paper look and used with coffee and coffee grounds to make it happen.
+Traditional Chinese calligraphy is typically done on beautifully fibrous papers – we didn’t have anything similar, but wanted to make some special paper for our messages.
+We opted to give our paper some textured color and used coffee + the coffee grounds to give our cardstock some grain.
 If you’d like to try the same, brew some coffee (1 cup per sheet of paper), place your paper on a cookie sheet, cover with coffee, then sprinkle with the grounds.

 Not only does it create a beautiful effect – it smells DELICIOUS! 🙂